 The terms “hammer” and “gong” may sound familiar if you’ve read through our guide and list of the best minute repeaters.
 These high complications also possess the same two components, though they act differently.

 The difference with the alarm watch is a lack of control in the action of the hammer.
-In minute repeaters, there’s multiple hammers as well as a very specific rhythm in the strikes against the gong.
+In minute repeaters, there are multiple hammers as well as a very specific rhythm in the strikes against the gong.
 Alternatively, in the alarm movement, the hammer will strike the gong rapidly until it runs out of energy.

 The Modern Alarm Watch Landscape

-In the present-day, mechanical alarm watches have seemingly fallen out of favor.
+In the present day, mechanical alarm watches have seemingly fallen out of favor.
 A truly helpful tool in its heyday has been completely eclipsed by digital watches and other technologies.

-There’s not many brands producing alarm complications in contemporary times, except for a handful.
+There are not many brands producing alarm complications in contemporary times, except for a handful.
 Luckily, the ones that do, do so with skill and craftsmanship.
 We’ve brought together our favorite ones, so let’s take a look.

 Top Alarm Watches